Sandrakiptumm/phase-4-group-3-project/README.md

 Both models seem to handle higher lags well, with residuals appearing random and small, suggesting they are well-fitted for those lags.

+**RECOMMENDATIONS**

+For the base model the ARIMA captured the upward trend in predicting the values but for better performance we recommend to use a grid search or auto ARIMA to get better performance by selecting the best parameters.